 In the first six months of 2015, Germany was Croatia’s principal trading partner, followed by Italy and Slovenia.
 Among foreign direct investors in Croatia, Germany ranks third, after the Netherlands and Austria.
 In addition to major investments by German businesses including DAX-listed companies, numerous small and medium-sized German companies have set up subsidiaries in Croatia.
-With two million Germans visiting Croatia very year, they make up the largest group of tourists visiting Croatia.
-The number of German tourists increased by 3 per cent in 2014 compared with the previous year, in the first seven months by 9.9 per cent.
+With two million Germans visiting Croatia very year, they make up the largest group of foreign tourists.
+In 2014, the number of German tourists increased by three per cent compared with the previous year, in the first seven months by 9.9 per cent.
 In addition to major German investments by Deutsche Telekom, Siemens, Krupp, Bayer, BASF, Daimler, Schott, Messer, RWE and RWE Aqua, numerous small and medium-sized German companies have set up subsidiaries in Croatia.
 Since the liberalisation of the country’s energy market in 2013, the German company RWE Energija GmbH has also been supplying power to private customers in Croatia.

 A bilateral investment protection agreement entered into force in August 2000 and a double taxation accord in December 2006.
 The German-Croatian Chamber of Industry and Commerce has been operating in Croatia since 2003.
 In 2015, it saw a marked increase in the number of its members, to more than 370 companies.
 Germany Trade & Invest also has an office in Croatia.